MicrosoftDocs/Viva/WorkplaceAnalytics/Setup/Upload-organizational-data.md

 ## Validation succeeds

 If validation succeeds, the Upload page will indicate it and show the size of the upload and that the overall process is complete.
+After successful validation, Workplace Analytics processes your new data.

 <img src="../images/wpa/setup/upload6-validated.png" alt="Validation succeeded">

 You can now select **Settings** > **Organizational data** to display the Data upload history page.
 You can then select **Succeeded** to see the workflows that were successfully validated (and uploaded).
+This display includes your most recent upload if the processing of its data has completed.

 On this page, you have the following options: